When and How Often to Shock a Hot Tub

 I use these test strips that can tell you the total chlorine/bromine, free chlorine, pH, total alkalinity, CYA and hardness levels.

-Over time you will get to know what frequency works best for you depending on how often and how many people use it.
+Over time you will know what frequency works best for you depending on how often and how many people use it.

-It is mainly me who uses our hot tub, and I use it around 3 times per week on average, so I generally give it a shock treatment around every 10-14 days.
-I test the water between times though.
+Our hot tub is mainly used by me, and I use it around three times per week on average, so I generally give it a shock treatment every 10-14 days.
+I test the water between treatments, though.

-In the end, it is important that you are bathing in clean water that does not make you sick.
-When the hot tub is used often, then using spa shock once a week is highly recommended.
+In the end, it is important to bathe in clean water that does not make you sick.
+When the hot tub is used often, spa shock once a week is highly recommended.

-Did you have lots of guests over so the spa has a high bather load?
-Then shocking it right after that occasion would be advisable so that the next time you go to your hot tub, you won’t find the water dirty and cloudy.
+Did you have lots of guests over, so the spa has a high bather load?
+It would be advisable to shock it right after that occasion so that the next time you go to your hot tub, you won’t find the water dirty and cloudy.

 At the end of the day, if in doubt, shock!

-If you are going to shock in order to correct a problem with the hot tub water, such as cloudy water or even signs of algae, then you should go ahead and shock the hot tub immediately.
-You do not want to waste a moment in getting the water back into good condition and delaying may make the situation worse.
+If you are going to shock the hot tub to correct a problem with the water, such as cloudy water or even signs of algae, then you should shock the hot tub immediately.
+You do not want to waste a moment getting the water back into good condition, and delaying may make the situation worse.

-If you are simply going to shock as part of your regular maintenance then the best time to do it is after you use it.
-This will give it time for the shock to do its work and then for the chemical levels to reduce to normal again ready for your next soak.
+If you are simply going to shock as part of your regular maintenance, then the best time to do it is after you use it.
+This will give it time for the shock to do its work and for the chemical levels to reduce to normal again, ready for your next soak.

-If you have just refilled the hot tub, after cleaning it, after it has been empty for a while or perhaps it is a new hot tub, then you should shock it as a matter of course.
+If you have just refilled the hot tub after cleaning it, after it has been empty for a while, or if it is a new hot tub, then you should shock it as a matter of course.

 Read my complete guide to How to Shock a Hot Tub